-This presentation highlights the value of being explicit with teaching staff and students about what assessment literacy encompasses, how it is of value to be assessment literate and ways in which to introduce the ideas of assessment literacy into staff training and into ongoing conversations with students.
+This presentation highlights the value of being explicit with teaching staff and students about what assessment literacy encompasses (Price et. al, 2012) how it is of value to be assessment literate and ways in which to introduce the ideas of assessment literacy into staff training and into ongoing conversations with students.

-The examples are drawn from my own reflections on teaching and in leading a teaching team of around 10 individuals who deliver teaching on two MScs for around 25 full-tine and 30 part-time students per annum for over 10 years.
+The examples are drawn from my own reflections on teaching and in leading a teaching team of around 10 individuals who deliver teaching on two MScs for around 25 full-time and 30 part-time students per annum for over 10 years.

-The presentation will explore the relevance of assessment literacy for staff in areas such as marking student work (of course), assessment design and also for course and programme design and delivery.
+The presentation will explore the relevance of assessment literacy for staff in areas such as marking student work (of course), assessment design and for course and programme design and delivery (Price et.al, 2010)

-The presentation will reflect on student perception of assessment often from the student perspective of not fully understanding how marks and feedback are assigned and not understanding assessment criteria and being able to use them effectively to develop their submissions and not understanding the link between assessment criteria and the UoE Common Marking Scheme.
+The presentation will reflect on student perception of assessment, often from the student perspective of not fully understanding how marks and feedback are assigned, not understanding assessment criteria and being able to use them effectively to develop their submissions.
+(Rust et.al., 2003).

-I will share some suggestions for introducing the ideas of assessment literacy into staff training and student development and the pitfalls of assuming shared knowledge and understanding of assessment literacy.
+I will share some suggestions for introducing the ideas of assessment literacy into staff training and student development and highlight the pitfalls of assuming shared knowledge and understanding of assessment.